octavia-crompton/fire/readme.md

 ### Notebooks in `fire_notebooks`

-`analytic-dS` :
+- `analytic-dS.ipynb` :
   - Assess sensitivity to varying soil moisture, growth-limiting factor, etc.

-- `Dimensionless`
+- `Dimensionless.ipynb` :
+ - Does not exist yet; would like to do something with dimensionless groups.

-`Estimate_parameters` :
+- `Estimate_parameters.ipynb` :
   - A notebook for estimating parameters for ICB and SLC

-`G_l_ignition_feedback` :
+- `G_l_ignition_feedback.ipynb` :
 - Explore potential feedbacks between G_l and ignition probability.

-`Parallel.ipynb`
+- `Parallel.ipynb`
   - Illustrating how to run the RCSR model in parallel

-`RCSR_analytic.ipynb` :
+- `RCSR_analytic.ipynb` :
   - Tests the analytical solution with constant RI and severity (no randomness)

-`RCSR_analytic_random.ipynb`
+- `RCSR_analytic_random.ipynb`
   - Test the analytical solution over a  grid of parameters, with random ignition and severity.
  - Test whether _G\_u_ and _G\_l_ will eventually converge to the analytical approximate solutions.

-`RCSR_illustrate`:
+- `RCSR_illustrate.ipynb` :
   - Illustrative notebook showing a single parameter case.

-- `RCSR_truncated_gaussian` :
+- `RCSR_truncated_gaussian.ipynb` :
    - Check that calculations of the truncated Gaussian moments are correct.

-- `Stability`
+- `Stability.ipynb` :
   - Visualizing analytic predictions about canopy stability